 In December 2020, Andrew and Rachel moved their distillery to a Grade II listed building at Bicester Heritage and upgraded their production capability four-fold.
+In 2022, they expanded their distillery footprint further, taking on a futher unit to create a separate gin bar and space for events and their distillery experiences.
 The location itself is steeped in history and is a campus dedicated to historic and specialist motoring, formerly RAF Bicester, the UK's best-preserved WW2 RAF bomber station.
-With the distillery situated amongst historic vehicle restoration businesses and a test track on the former airfield, the site has a wonderful feel and buzz, and you are certain to see some rare and classic vehicles during your visit.
+With the distillery situated amongst historic vehicle restoration businesses and a test track on the former airfield, you are certain to see some rare and classic vehicles during your visit.
 Andrew and Rachel have so many amazing stories to share and be sure to ask them about the ghost on the airfield!

 Prior to launching Sky Wave Distillery, Rachel was a BBC journalist and TV news anchor and Andrew was an Army Officer in the Royal Signals.
 As life-long gin fans they were always searching for the perfect gin and attended a Gin School purely out of interest.
 However, they created a recipe that impressed the Master Distiller and other students so much that within a day they had bought a still from Portugal and begun researching licensing requirements.
 Within 6 months they had honed their recipe and launched their first gin - Sky Wave London Dry Gin.